darktable-org/dtdocs/content/module-reference/processing-modules/hot-pixels.md

 # module controls

 threshold
-: How strong a pixel's value needs to deviate from that of its neighbors to be regarded as a hot pixel.
+: The minimum brightness for a pixel to be considered a hot pixel candidate.

 strength
-: The blending strength of the hot pixels with their surrounding.
+: The sensitivity of detection; higher values will fix more pixels by requiring less deviation from their neighbors.

 detect by 3 neighbours
 : Extend the detection of hot pixels -- regard a pixel as hot if a minimum of only three (instead of four) neighbor pixels deviate by more than the threshold level.